SovereignCloudStack/status-page-deployment/docs/overview.md

 Furthermore the API server needs a running database, for this [PostgreSQL is used](https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0401-v1-status-page-reference-implementation-decision.md#database).

 Last but not least the the status page is completed by a web front.
-For this the example implementation from the [`status-page-web` repository](https://github.com/SovereignCloudStack/status-page-web).
+For this the reference implementation from the [`status-page-web` repository](https://github.com/SovereignCloudStack/status-page-web).

-Some deployments use reverse proxies, ingress controllers or can even implement a gateway-api.
+Some deployments use reverse proxies, ingress controllers or can even use the gateway API.
 These are deployment specific and can be used as the use case requires.

 ### Component overview